airinnova/model-framework/docs/source/tutorial/index.rst

         _model.py
         _run.py

-Our goal is to provide the ``Model`` object that we used above and that provide all user methods.
+Our goal is to provide the ``Model`` object that we used above and that provides all user methods.
 Why we organize our module Python files in the structure as suggested above, will hopefully become clearer as we go along in this tutorial.

 Building the user class
 -----------------------